Charles Gonthier: Legal career

 Called to the Bar of Quebec, 1952.
 He practised law in Montréal with Hackett, Mulvena & Laverty, 1952–57 and then with Hugessen, Macklaier, Chisholm, Smith & Davis, later known as Laing, Weldon, Courtois, Clarkson, Parsons, Gonthier & Tétrault, 1957–74.

 He was appointed to the Quebec Superior Court on October 17, 1974.
-Later he was appointed to the Quebec Court of Appeal on May 24, 1988 and finally to the Supreme Court of Canada on February 1, 1989.
+Later he was appointed to the Quebec Court of Appeal on May 24, 1988, and finally to the Supreme Court of Canada on February 1, 1989.
 Gonthier retired on August 1, 2003.

 Activities after the Court

-In recent years, Gonthier had a special interest in Environmental and Sustainable Development Law and participated in a number of international conferences.
+Gonthier had a special interest in Environmental and Sustainable Development Law and participated in a number of international conferences.
 He was also the recipient of several honorary degrees and titles.

 Gonthier was counsel at McCarthy Tétrault in Montréal.
 He was also Chair of the Board of Governors of the Centre for International Sustainable Development Law (CISDL).
-He was a Wainwright Senior Fellow at the Law Faculty of McGill University.
+He was a Wainwright Senior Fellow at the law faculty of McGill University.
 He was also the longest serving member of the Board of Advisors for the McGill Law Journal, from 1992 until his death in 2009, and a board member of The McGill International Journal of Sustainable Development Law and Policy as well.

 Effective August 1, 2006, Gonthier was appointed Commissioner of the Communications Security Establishment (CSE), Canada's national cryptologic agency.

 After his death in 2009, he was entombed at the Notre Dame des Neiges Cemetery in Montreal.